corrode/corrode.github.io/content/blog/hiring-rust-engineers/index.md

 limit themselves by only looking for senior Rust developers.
 That's a mistake.

 With some training, you can save a lot of time and money by hiring mid-level developers or smart juniors who are eager to learn Rust.
 Yes, [there is a learning curve](/blog/flattening-rusts-learning-curve/), but it's probably less expensive to train a junior/mid-level developer in Rust compared to hiring a senior/staff Rust developer.
+For training resources, see our curated list of [Rust Learning Resources](/blog/rust-learning-resources-2026/).

 Currently, the best way to find Rust devs is